marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 {% endhighlight %}

 *payload* is the length of the payload of the HB request sent from the client.
-This value is read from the request itself. *pl* is a pointer to the buffer containing the payload sent by the client.
+This value is read from the HB message itself. *pl* is a pointer to the buffer containing the payload sent by the client.
 What causes the bug is that the payload length advertised by the client is never checked against the actual length of the buffer received.
 A client might specify a length of N bytes, but send instead only M bytes, with M < N. When sending back the response, the server copies *payload* bytes from the buffer pointed by *pl*, which has been allocated by the server to store the HB request.
-So in principle a client can send a HB with an arbitrary length value, and it will get back a chunk of memory from the server address space.
+So in principle a client can send a HB message with an arbitrary length value, and it will get back a chunk of memory from the server address space.
 The *payload* field is actually 16 bits long, so the maximum length is 64KB.
+The bug can be easily fixed by checking that the advertised length of the payload matches the actual length.
+A <a href="http://git.openssl.org/gitweb/?p=openssl.git;a=commit;h=731f431497f463f3a2a97236fe0187b11c44aead" target="_blank">patch</a> was released soon after the disclosure of the bug.

-Those 64KB leaked could contain everything which lives in the process address space.
+Those 64KB leaked by the server could contain everything which lives in the process address space.
 Of course the worst case scenario is a server leaking a chunk of memory which contains the private keys used for the SSL connection.
 Soon after the bug went public, Cloudflare announced the Heartbleed Challange, asking the community to steal the private keys from a nginx instance running on their servers.
 According to their very early experiments, they thought [this would not happen](#cloudflare_analysis), but it turned out they were wrong.
-In fact, at least four people were able to steal the private keys exploiting the heartbleed challenge, Fedor Indutny being the first one.
+In fact, at least four people were able to steal the private keys exploiting the heartbleed bug, Fedor Indutny being the first one.

 openssl package
 ===============

-I wanted to try to steal the private keys from my own instance.
-I am running Debian Wheezy 7.1 and, according to apt, the openssl version I have installed on my machine is 1.0.1e.
+My idea was to try to steal the private keys from my own instance.
+I am running Debian Wheezy 7.1 and, according to apt, the openssl version I have installed on my machine is *1.0.1e*.

 {% highlight console lineos %}
 ➜  ~ [1] at 15:48:42 [Sun 1] $ sudo apt-cache policy openssl